 Most will work with a wide age range, except where noted.
-Make a goal to try them all on your visit and tell us what London attractions you like best!
+Make a goal to try them all on your next visit and tell us which London sights your family liked best!

-The 20 Best Activities For A London Family Vacation
+20 Recommended Activities For A London Family Vacation

 1. The British Museum

-This museum holds a historic treasure trove from mummies to the Rosetta stone.
-And it has plenty of resources for families.
+This museum holds a historic treasure trove from mummies to the Rosetta stone and admission is free.

+It has some good resources for families.
 Ask at the family desk about organized activities and gallery-based backpacks on weekends.
-During the week check in for self-guided support including a family app and activity trails through the museum.

 2. The Science Museum